Maersk: Maersk Container Industry

 Maersk Container Industry A/S: Container manufacturing with factories in China (Dongguan and Qingdao) and headquarters in Denmark (Tinglev).

-Container Inland Services: Includes: depots, equipment repair, trucking, container sales and related activity.
+Container Inland Services: Includes depots, equipment repair, trucking, container sales and related activity.

 Svitzer

 Svitzer was founded as a salvage client in 1833 before entering the towing business in 1870.
-Svitzer become majority owned by Maersk in 1979.
-Svitzer has continued to grow including through purchasing the tugboat operations of Adsteam and it now has a fleet of over 400 tugs, line handlers and other vessels.
+Svitzer became majority owned by Maersk in 1979.
+Svitzer has continued to grow, including through purchasing the tugboat operations of Adsteam, and it now has a fleet of over 400 tugs, line handlers and other vessels.
 The company provides harbour and terminal towage services in over 100 ports and 20 oil and gas terminals across the globe.
-As of January 2022 Svitzer operates a fleet of 110 vessels in seven ports and 11 terminals across 12 countries in Svitzer operates in the Africa, Middle East & Asia region.
+In January 2022, Svitzer operated a fleet of 110 vessels in seven ports and 11 terminals across 12 countries in Svitzer operates in the Africa, Middle East & Asia regions.

+In February 2024, Maersk's Board of Directors demerged APMM's Svitzer's towage and marine services operations.
+APMM transferred shares of Svitzer A/S and its subsidiaries, along with related assets and liabilities, to a newly created entity named Svitzer Group A/S. The shares of Svitzer Group were subsequently listed on Nasdaq Copenhagen A/S.

+The distribution of Svitzer Group shares to APMM shareholders was agreed at an exceptional general meeting.
+As a result, APMM's shareholders received shares in Svitzer Group in addition to their existing APMM holdings.
+Trading of Svitzer Group shares on Nasdaq Copenhagen began on 30 April 2024.

 Damco

-Damco was the combined brand of the Maersk Group's logistics activities previously known as Maersk Logistics and Damco.
-As of 2008 Damco had 10,800 employees in offices in more than 93 countries. and was involved in supply chain management and freight forwarding all over the world.
-In September 2019 Maersk announced that they would dissolve the Damco brand and integrate their remaining activities after initially merging Maersk Line and Damco at the beginning of 2019 at which time the freight forwarding business of Damco stayed separate.
+Damco was the combined brand of the Maersk Group's logistics activities, previously known as Maersk Logistics and Damco.
+As of 2008, Damco had 10,800 employees in offices in more than 93 countries. and was involved in supply chain management and freight forwarding all over the world.
+In September 2019, Maersk announced that they would dissolve the Damco brand and integrate their remaining activities after initially merging Maersk Line and Damco at the beginning of 2019, when the freight forwarding business of Damco stayed separate.
 The dissolving of the Damco brand was completed by the end of 2020.

-Energy
+Business trends

+In the 2024 financial year, Maersk generated revenue of €55.5 billion.
+During the same financial year, 108,160 employees worked for the group.